jtdizzle/Team-Profile-Generator/README.md

 Email addresses must have an atmark (@) surrounded by at least one alphanumeric character on both sides.
 Employee IDs must be non-negative integers.
 Demo
-A video demo of the program is available here.
+A video demo of the program is available here (https://watch.screencastify.com/v/1oYN24Gox0nMTLaWJTYx).

 Tests
 Run npm test to execute Jest unit tests.